 To setup your own JustGiving page, just click this button:

 They’ve even created a fundraising page toolkit with practical advice on how best to personalise your fundraising page to achieve your fundraising goal.

-Alternatively, you could use use either BT MyDonate or Virgin Money Giving instead:
+Alternatively, you could use use Virgin Money Giving instead.

 Charity professionals say that the most successful fundraisers are those who are clear about why they are raising money.
 We would encourage you to read some of our literature, especially the most recent copies of our Breakthrough magazine, to familiarise yourself with the issues, and with our current and past research projects so you can speak knowledgeably about the charity to anyone who enquires.
 Also, your friends, family and colleagues (who will be your best supporters) may want to know more about ME Research UK and how the money is spent.

 We have two bank accounts, a general account and a research account, and we are happy for donors to stipulate that they want money raised from fundraising events to go specifically to our research account.